SDtoday City Guide Work Banner

 The San Diego International Airport is currently undergoing a massive, $3.4 billion project to replace Terminal 1 designed to improve transportation, mobility, and access to SAN for locals + visitors.

-The “New T1” will bring 30 new gates, a parking plaza for 5,000+ cars (set to open by fall of 2024), a post-security outdoor seating area, new lounges with outdoor decks, and fresh restaurants + retail.
-In June 2023, SAN announced its first round of new food spots coming t the terminal in 2025 + 2028, including local favorites Puesto, Parakeet Cafe, Better Buzz Coffee Roasters, Mostra Coffee, Kettner Exchange, and Cutwater Bar + Restaurant.
-The New T1 will be completed in three phases through 2028.
+The “New T1" will bring 30 new gates, a parking plaza for 5,000+ cars (set to open in fall 2024), a post-security outdoor seating area, new lounges with outdoor decks, and fresh restaurants and retail.
+In June 2023, SAN announced its first round of new food spots coming to the terminal in 2025 and 2028, including local favorites Puesto, Parakeet Cafe, Better Buzz Coffee Roasters, Mostra Coffee, Kettner Exchange, and Cutwater Bar + Restaurant.
+The New T1 is being completed in three phases and is expected to be finished by early 2028.

-New T1 construction is currently impacting airport parking.
+New T1 construction has been impacting airport parking.
 The Terminal 1 lot is permanently closed and the only long-term parking is in the Terminal 2 Parking Plaza, so reservations are strongly recommended.
-The Airport Authority tells SDtoday it’s best to arrive at SAN with plenty of timeno matter which terminal you’re flying out of — to factor in these changes + potential construction-related delays.
+The Airport Authority tells SDtoday it’s best to arrive at SAN with plenty of time — no matter which terminal you’re flying out of — to factor in these changes and potential construction-related delays.

 San Diego International Airport